-I’m not sure these coconut chocolate chip banana muffins need much introduction – just trust me that they are absolutely, 100% delicious!
-I don’t know how I’ve been writing this blog for 4ish years and not posted a banana bread recipe before.
-Shame!
-Of course, I wanted to make the classic banana muffin a bit healthier.
-I’ve made these ones vegan, incorporated whole wheat flour, and sweetened them with natural sugar (maple syrup).
-Also, the unsweetened shredded coconut is a must.
-I love how the coconut shreds sprinkled on top get lightly toasted in the oven.
+I’m not sure these vegan chocolate chip banana muffins need much introduction – just trust me that they are absolutely, 100% delicious!
+For this recipe, I wanted to make the classic banana muffin a bit healthier.
+So I’ve made these ones vegan, incorporated whole wheat flour, and sweetened them with maple syrup.

 Vegan Banana Muffin Ingredients

 - Bananas: You’ll need three bananas for this recipe and the more ripe they are, the better!
 Super ripe bananas mash better and will give you a sweeter muffin.

 - Flour & Old-fashioned oats: You’ll use whole wheat flour for these muffins.
 However, if you like a lighter/fluffier muffin, use a combination of whole wheat and all-purpose flours.
 Oats add some extra fiber to the muffins, but could be omitted if you want.

 - Maple syrup: Maple syrup and banana add natural sweetness to these muffins without the need for sugar.

 - Plant-based milk: I’ve made these with both almond milk or soy milk.
 Most any plant-based milk could be used interchangeably in this recipe.
 You just want to make sure it is unsweetened and not flavored.